kfish/makemore-cpp-2023/README.md

 ### Sampling

-General class for sampling from a model
-Usable on any model based on Node
+Eventually we want to be able to sample from this model.
+We can write a general class for sampling from any model based on Node:

 ```c++
 template <typename F>